-Prerequisite: MATH 2113 Math for Teachers I with a grade of "C" or decimals, probability, statistics, geometry, measurement, and applications of mathematics.
+Prerequisite: MATH 2113 Math for Teachers I with a grade of "C" or better.

+A continuation of MATH 2113, course content includes exponents, decimals, probability, statistics, geometry, measurement, and applications of mathematics.
 Emphasis is placed on instructional methodology to support student learning.
 This course uses a geometry software package.